Consultant and knowledge sharing enthusiast

 But why even re-categorize?
 Well, the category that you chose at the start of the process might not necessarily be the best fit, and after your investigation with the benefit of hindsight, you can revisit these categories and make sure their appropriate.
 Separate storage means that your database is as flexible as your thought processes.

 It also means that your operators have a centralized area to refer to if errors re-occur.
 And with separate logging and easy categorisation, it's super easy to find out if the problem is new, or simply a new iteration of an already known error.
 This saves massive amounts of time in the long run!

 So, whilst your immediate goal might be to find a work around for incidents once you’ve identified the problem at hand, but your ultimate goal should be to close off your Known Errors and to find a permanent solution to fix the problem.
 That might mean raising a change to eliminate the cause of the problem, the benefit of this is that resource can then be dedicated elsewhere as it won’t be taken up on repeat incidents.

 A fix doens't have to be a revolutionary new idea.
 It's absolutely fine to use your Knowledge Base to find a way to solve the problem.
 Or ask around other departments - or on google - if applicable!
 Sometimes the easiest way to solve a problem is the best.

 Of course, there's way more to cover with a process like Problem Management!
 But I hope this serves as a good primer that answers some basic questions you may have about each step of the process.
-You can see our other posts on Problem Management here, if you want to read further.
-And if you want some more best practices:
+If you want some more best practices:

 Explore Service Management Best Practices